MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-mobile-app-barcode-scanning.md

 - PDF 417​
 - AZTEC​

-* Note supported on iOS
+\* Not supported on iOS devices

 ## Requirements

-- The field used for barcode scanning is either [text](datatype) and code data type, which are the only two data types that support barcode scanning.
+- The field used for storing scanned barcodes is either [text](methods-auto/text/text-data-type) and [code](methods-auto/code/code-data-type) data type, which are the only two data types that support barcode scanning.

-- Business Central app version 4.0 or later
+- Business Central mobile app version 4.0 or later

 ## Add a barcode scanning button on a field